-Despite the extra distance, few will regret a visit to beautiful Bonaventure, repository of some of Savannah’s most striking funerary sculpture.
+Despite the extra distance, few will regret a visit to beautiful Bonaventure, repository of some of Savannah’s most striking funerary art.
 Laurel Grove is divided in two, a relic of Savannah’s segregated past.
-The African-American section is one of the city’s most important black heritage sites, with the graves of slaves and many of Savannah’s most historically-significant African-Americans.
+The African-American section is one of the city’s most important Black heritage sites, with the graves of enslaved people and many of Savannah’s most historically-significant African-Americans.

 Savannah’s oldest cemetery Savannah’s oldest surviving cemetery is Colonial Park, dating from the mid-18th century.